 Laila Abdul-Hadi Jadallah

-Laila Abdul-Hadi Jadallah serves as the Director of Marketing and Development at Art Fraud Insights, LLC for several of AFI’s initiatives including Art Market Solutions and research projects, as well as provides museum industry, marketing and development expertise for exhibitions and related programming.
+Laila Abdul-Hadi Jadallah currently serves as a Consultant at Art Fraud Insights, LLC.
+Previously she served as AFI’s Director of Marketing and Development for several of AFI’s initiatives including Art Market Solutions and research projects, as well as provides museum industry, marketing and development expertise for exhibitions and related programming.
 In addition to leading the design and implementation of AFI’s Anti-Fraud Initiative in the Online Market, she is responsible for liaising with our research team, collaborators and partners, as well as managing AFI’s marketing plan and website.

 Laila comes to Art Fraud Insights from the non-profit organization International Arts & Artists, where she served as Senior Exhibition Manager and Coordinator of Exhibitions in Development.
 During her tenure she doubled the number of museum partners and host venues and collaborated with curatorial, foundation and museum partners on developing, managing and producing major exhibitions including Intent to Deceive: Fakes and Forgeries in the Art World; Chicago History Museum’s Inspiring Beauty: 50 Years of Ebony Fashion Fair, and the NEH Awarded, Converging Cultures: Asian Diasporas and African American and Caribbean Art from 1940 to the Present in collaboration with the Art Museum of The Americas, among many others.